 Amazon Referral Fees

-The increase of the Amazon referral fee will be applied to all categories, which will also include the fee promotions for listings on the Amazon UK marketplace.
+The increase of the Amazon referral fee UK will be applied to all categories, which will also include the fee promotions for listings on the Amazon UK marketplace.
 The calculation will be percentage-based for “ordered product’s gross sales proceeds.”

 Amazon FBA Fulfillment Fees